-- 1. By [date 12 months after entry into force], all TSOs shall establish a coordinated methodology, standardised at least per Synchronous Area, for assessing the relevance of Power Generating Modules, Demand Facilities, and grid elements located in a Transmission Network, in a Distribution Network, or in a Closed Distribution Network for the Outage Coordination Process. - 2.
-The methodology referred to in Article 23(1) shall include a procedure to quantify the impact of the Availability Status of Power Generating Modules, Demand Facilities, and grid elements located in a Transmission Network, in a Distribution Network, or in a Closed Distribution Network that are or will be located within one Responsibility Area on other Responsibility Areas.
+- By [date 12 months after entry into force], all Outage Coordinating TSOs shall establish a coordinated methodology, standardised at least per Synchronous Area, for assessing the relevance of Power Generating Modules, Demand Facilities, and grid elements located in a Transmission System, in a Distribution Network, or in a Closed Distribution Network for the Outage Coordination Process. - 2.
+The methodology referred to in Article 23(1) shall include a procedure to quantify the impact of the Availability Status of Power Generating Modules, Demand Facilities, and grid elements located in a Transmission System, in a Distribution Network, or in a Closed Distribution Network on Responsibility Areas of TSOs other than the Outage Coordinating TSO.
 This procedure shall be based on: - a) Operational Security Analyses using established Common Grid Models; - b) sensitivity analyses of power flows through the interconnected Network; and - c) a threshold on the sensitivity of power flows, standardized at least per Synchronous Area. - 3.
 The methodology referred to in Article 23(1) shall be consistent with the methods for assessing the influence of external elements referred to in Article 19(1)(a). - 4.
-All TSOs shall make the methodology referred to in Article 23(1) available to ENTSO-E. ENTSO-E shall publish the methodology on its website within one week after receiving it.
+All Outage Coordinating TSOs shall make the methodology referred to in Article 23(1) available to ENTSO-E. ENTSO-E shall publish the methodology on its website within one week after receiving it.

-List of Self-Planned Interconnectors, Relevant Power Generating Modules and Relevant Demand Facilities
+List of Relevant Power Generating Modules and Relevant Demand Facilities

-- 1. By [date 15 months after entry into force], all TSOs of each Outage Coordination Region shall apply the methodology established pursuant to Article 23 to assess the relevance of Power Generating Modules and Demand Facilities for the Outage Coordination Process. - 2.
-For each Outage Coordination Region, all TSOs shall establish a single list of Relevant Power Generating Modules, Relevant Demand Facilities and Self-Planned Interconnectors for the Outage Coordination Process. - 3.
-The list of Relevant Power Generating Modules and Relevant Demand Facilities shall only contain Significant Grid Users.

-- 4. The list of Relevant Power Generating Modules, Relevant Demand Facilities and Self-Planned Interconnectors shall contain: - a) all Power Generating Modules and Demand Facilities for which the Availability Status impacts on another Responsibility Area to a level beyond the thresholds defined in the methodology established pursuant to Article 23 and for which Article 24(3) applies; and - b) all Self-Planned Interconnectors. - 5.
-All TSOs shall make the list of Relevant Power Generating Modules, Relevant Demand Facilities and Self-Planned Interconnectors available on the ENTSO-E Operational Planning Data Environment. - 6.
-Each TSO shall inform its National Regulatory Authority of the list of Relevant Power Generating Modules, Relevant Demand Facilities and Self-Planned Interconnectors. - 7.
-Each TSO shall: - a) inform the Relevant Power Generating Modules, Relevant Demand Facilities and Self-Planned Interconnectors for which it is the Connecting TSO about their inclusion in the list; - b) inform DSOs with the Connection Point to the Transmission System on the Relevant Power Generating Modules, Relevant Demand Facilities and Self-Planned Interconnectors for which they are the Connecting DSO; and - c) inform CDSOs with the Connection Point to the Transmission System on the Relevant Power Generating Modules, Relevant Demand Facilities and Self-Planned Interconnectors for which they are the Connecting CDSO.
+- 1. By [date 15 months after entry into force], all Outage Coordinating TSOs of each Outage Coordination Region shall apply the methodology established pursuant to Article 23 to assess the relevance of Power Generating Modules and Demand Facilities for the Outage Coordination Process. - 2.
+All Outage Coordinating TSOs of each Outage Coordination Region shall establish a single list of Relevant Power Generating Modules and Relevant Demand Facilities for the Outage Coordination Process. - 3.
+The list of Relevant Power Generating Modules and Relevant Demand Facilities shall only contain Significant Grid Users. - 4.
+The list of Relevant Power Generating Modules and Relevant Demand Facilities shall contain all Power Generating Modules and Demand Facilities for which the Availability Status impacts on another Responsibility Area to a level beyond the thresholds defined in the methodology established pursuant to Article 23 and for which Article 24(3) applies. - 5.
+All Outage Coordinating TSOs shall make the list of Relevant Power Generating Modules and Relevant Demand Facilities available on the ENTSO-E Operational Planning Data Environment. - 6.
+Each Outage Coordinating TSO shall inform its National Regulatory Authority of the list of Relevant Power Generating Modules and Relevant Demand Facilities. - 7.
+For every Relevant Power Generating Module and every Relevant Demand Facility, the Outage Coordinating TSO shall: - a) inform the owners of the Relevant Power Generating Modules and the Relevant Demand Facilities about their inclusion in the list; - b) inform DSOs on the Relevant Power Generating Modules and the Relevant Demand Facilities for which they are the Connecting DSO; and - c) inform CDSOs on the Relevant Power Generating Modules and the Relevant Demand Facilities for which they are the Connecting CDSO.

-Re-assessment of the list of Self-Planned Interconnectors, Relevant Power Generating Modules and Relevant Demand Facilities
+Re-assessment of the list of Relevant Power Generating Modules and Relevant Demand Facilities